 Action for Child Protection’s foundational work is the Safety Assessment Family Evaluation (SAFE) Model.
 SAFE is largely considered the first comprehensive safety decision-making model and intervention framework.
-Numerous states and jurisdictions have adopted versions or components of this strengths-based, family-centered model to inform child welfare agency decision-making.
+Numerous states and jurisdictions have adopted versions or components of this strengths-based, family-centered, and trauma-informed model to inform child welfare agency decision-making.
+Child safety is the primary focus of the SAFE model, and attention is provided to children who may be unsafe based on the presence of uncontrolled danger threats.
+SAFE uses standardized tools and decision-making criteria to assess family behaviors, conditions, and circumstances, including individual child vulnerabilities and caregiver protective capacities, to make well-founded child safety decisions.
+The practice model’s approach to safety assessment and management recognizes that issues concerned with child safety change as the child protective services intervention proceeds.

-The following assessments are incorporated into the SAFE model:
+The following assessments and intervention strategies are incorporated into the SAFE model:

 The Intake Assessment first determines if the information being relayed to a Child Abuse/Neglect Hotline warrants a child protective services response.
 This assessment process incorporates gathering information related to family behaviors, conditions, and circumstances across six domains including: the Extent of Maltreatment, the Surrounding Circumstances of the Maltreatment, Child Functioning, Adult Functioning, General Parenting Practices, and Disciplinary Practices.
 When a report is assigned, analysis of potential danger threats then guides the necessary child protective services response time.

-The Family Functioning Assessment is conducted as part of this systematic decision-making framework to properly identify families in need of ongoing child protective services.
-This assessment process incorporates information gathering from children, parents/caregivers, and collateral sources related to family behaviors, conditions, and circumstances across the six domains.
-The Family Functioning Assessment is designed to ensure families in which children are unsafe are appropriately identified and provided ongoing services; including safety management, change-focused treatment services and other supportive services.
+The Initial Family Assessment is conducted as part of a systematic decision-making framework to properly identify families in need of ongoing child protective services.
+This assessment process incorporates information gathering from children, caregivers/parents, and collateral sources related to family behaviors, conditions, and circumstances across the six domains.
+The Initial Family Assessment is designed to ensure families in which children are unsafe are appropriately identified and provided ongoing services which might include safety management, change-focused treatment services, and other supportive services.

 The Safety Plan Analysis is conducted after there is determination children are unsafe.
 This analysis has structured questions/criteria to determine the least intrusive, sufficient Safety Plan to ensure child safety.
 These criteria directly align with Reasonable Efforts to prevent the removal of children.
 The Safety Plan Analysis considers what Safety Plan actions and/or services need to be implemented to manage, mitigate, or substitute for reduced protective capacities and sufficiently control danger threats.
 Safety plans range from in-home to out-of-home care.

-Out-of-home Safety Plans also include development of Conditions for Return Home; directly based upon findings of the Safety Plan Analysis.
+Out-of-home Safety Plans also include development of Conditions for Return Home that are directly based on the findings of the Safety Plan Analysis.
 These written statements identify and describe the specific behaviors, conditions, or circumstances that must exist within the home environment before a child’s return home.
-Aligned with Reasonable Efforts, Conditions for Return entail returning a child to the parental home as soon as possible; when active impending danger can be managed.
+Aligned with Reasonable Efforts, Conditions for Return entail returning a child to the parental home as soon as possible or when active impending danger can be managed.

 Ultimately, through ongoing application of the Safety Plan Analysis, the caseworker is focused on development of the least-restrictive and least-intrusive plan that fully ensures child safety while appropriate services are put in place to support caregiver protective capacity enhancement.